snrnats/doc-centre/docfx_project/pro/api/includes/_create_consignments.md

 ```json
 POST https://api.electioapp.com/consignments
 ```

 ---

 The first step toward manifesting a consignment is to create that consignment in SortedPRO.

 Consignments are created using the **[Create Consignment](https://docs.electioapp.com/#/api/CreateConsignment)** endpoint, which takes information about new consignments, adds them to the database, and returns a link to the newly-created consignment, including its `{consignmentReference}`.
 A newly created consignment has a `{consignmentState}` of _Unallocated_.

 As a minimum, the **Create Consignments** endpoint requires you to send package weights and dimensions, origin address, and destination address data.

 > [!NOTE]
+>
-> * For full reference information on the <strong>Create Consignment</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/CreateConsignment">Create Consignment</a></strong> page of the API reference.
+> * For full reference information on the **Create Consignment** endpoint, see the **[Create Consignment](https://docs.electioapp.com/#/api/CreateConsignment)** page of the API reference.
 > * For a user guide explaining the **Create Consignment** endpoint, see the [Creating New Consignments](/pro/api/help/creating_new_consignments.html) page.

 ###  Create Consignments Example